SALES

-Workflow automation is using technology to automate repetitive and manual tasks in a business process, reducing the need for human intervention and minimizing errors.
-Workflow automation tools can streamline processes such as data entry, document management, and task assignment, allowing businesses to save time, increase productivity, and improve overall efficiency.
-A study by IBM found that workflow automation can reduce the time to complete tasks by up to 90%, lowering costs and improving productivity.
+Workflow automation is technology to automate repetitive and manual tasks in a business process, reducing the need for human intervention and minimizing errors.
+Workflow automation systems can streamline processes such as data entry, document management, and task assignment, allowing businesses to save time, increase productivity, and improve overall efficiency.

 Automation tools are not limited to just one branch or vertical of a business.
 Using the right tools, all your departments, from sales and marketing to human resources, finance, and technical services, can reap the benefits of workflow automation.
 A survey by PwC found that 45% of work activities can be automated, potentially saving $2 trillion in global workforce costs.